hungnt-ds/math-util-live/README.md

 # Test GitHub README.md

-This project is the fist time I push code to git/github by command.
+This project is my first time pushing code to git/github by command.

 ## Description